Benedicte-Manishimwe/Akan-name/Readme.md

 * visual code studio installed .
 * Clone the project in git command.
 * Save the project cloned in your device.
-* run it by using google chrome browser.
+* Run it by using google chrome browser.
-* enter your brithday date.
+* Enter your brithday date.
-* select the gender
+* Select the gender
 * Click on submit button.
 ## BDD
 * * Input birth date**